-In a double boiler or chocolate melting pot, mix the chocolate chips, bakers chocolate and shortening until smooth.
-If using a double boiler, this should be done over low/med heat & the chocolate should be properly tempered.
-(Failure to do so will result in chocolate bloom).
+- In a double boiler or chocolate melting pot, mix the chocolate chips, bakers chocolate and shortening until smooth.
+Temper the chocolate.

-If you’d like to prepare these cherries without a mold, you will need to find Stemmed Maraschino cherries.
-Roll out the fondant,cut into small squares, wrap the entire cherry.
+If you’d like to prepare these cherries without a mold, you will need to find stemmed Maraschino cherries.
+Roll out the fondant, cut into small squares, wrap the entire cherry.
+Or mold it with your fingers around each cherry.
 Dip in the chocolate as directed above.
 Let set until semi-firm, dip a second time.
 Let Cherries set 2 weeks to fully liquefy the centers.

 © Can Stock Photo Inc. / DreamBigPhotos